Anthropology (DANT.ULisboa)

 Curricular Units ECTS

-Postgraduate Research Seminar VI 3 ECTS
+Postgraduate Studies Seminar VI 3 ECTS

 Research Seminar in Anthropology VI 5 ECTS